lpan/lpan.github.io/_posts/2017-01-22-async-javascript.md

 In short, generators are functions that can be *paused* and *resumed*.
 When a generator function is called, instead of executing the body of the function, it returns a `generator object`.
-If you come from a functional programming background, you may find that `generator` provide an excellent API to implement `lazy evaluation`!
+If you come from a functional programming background, you may find that `generator` provides an excellent API to implement `lazy evaluation`!
 In fact, we also can take advantage of its pause-and-play nature to perform async operations.
-It may not be as intuitive at first.
+However, it may not be as intuitive at first.

 There are many different approaches to implement async with generators.
 Here is a naive one: